imsc-rosetta/imsc-rosetta-specification/faq.md

   p_font1 and p_font2 can be used to select a font family, size, and lineHeight, for use with up to two fonts on a line by line basis.

   Styles which include color may be changed to remap color only.
 However, be aware that many parsers will ignore the content, and rely solely on the name.  (i.e. don't remap red to blue, and expect the mapping to occur on a teletext output.).
-Remapping of colors is intended for subtle changes where the Imsc-Rosetta file may be parsed directly by a fully IMSC complient parser - e.g. to reduce full white intensity, or use a slightly different shade of yellow.
+Remapping of colors is intended for subtle changes where the Imsc-Rosetta file may be parsed directly by a fully IMSC compliant parser - e.g. to reduce full white intensity, or use a slightly different shade of yellow.

-  The intent here is, as always, to simplify parsing, and remove abiguity, whilst maintaining full IMSC compatibility.
+  The intent here is, as always, to simplify parsing, and remove ambiguity, whilst maintaining full IMSC compatibility.

   Some style is still complex (mainly around background color, because of the way it is specified in TTML), but most style is simple.